Simula: History

 The following account is based on Jan Rune Holmevik's historical essay.

 Kristen Nygaard started writing computer simulation programs in 1957.
 Nygaard saw a need for a better way to describe the heterogeneity and the operation of a system.
-To go further with his ideas on a formal computer language for describing a system, Nygaard realized that he needed someone with more computer programming skills than he had.
-Ole-Johan Dahl joined him on his work January 1962.
-The decision of linking the language up to ALGOL 60 was made shortly after.
-By May 1962, the main concepts for a simulation language were set.
-SIMULA I was born, a special purpose programming language for simulating discrete event systems.
+To further develop his ideas for a computer language to describe a system, Nygaard realized that he needed someone with more computer programming skills than he had.
+Ole-Johan Dahl joined him on his work in January 1962.
+Shortly after, the decision was made to link the language to ALGOL 60.
+By May 1962, the main concepts for a simulation language were established; SIMULA I, a specialized programming language designed for simulating discrete event systems, was born.

-Kristen Nygaard was invited to visit the Eckert–Mauchly Computer Corporation late May 1962 in connection with the marketing of their new UNIVAC 1107 computer.
+Kristen Nygaard was invited to visit the Eckert–Mauchly Computer Corporation in late May 1962 in connection with the marketing of their new UNIVAC 1107 computer.
 At that visit, Nygaard presented the ideas of Simula to Robert Bemer, the director of systems programming at Univac.
 Bemer was a great ALGOL fan and found the Simula project compelling.
 Bemer was also chairperson of a session at the second international conference on information processing hosted by International Federation for Information Processing (IFIP).
 He invited Nygaard, who presented the paper "SIMULA – An Extension of ALGOL to the Description of Discrete-Event Networks".

 The Norwegian Computing Center got a UNIVAC 1107 in August 1963 at a considerable discount, on which Dahl implemented the SIMULA I under contract with UNIVAC.
 The implementation was based on the UNIVAC ALGOL 60 compiler.
 SIMULA I was fully operational on the UNIVAC 1107 by January 1965.
 In the following few years, Dahl and Nygaard spent a lot of time teaching Simula.
 Simula spread to several countries around the world and SIMULA I was later implemented on other computers including the Burroughs B5500 and the Russian Ural-16.

 In 1966 C. A. R. Hoare introduced the concept of record class construct, which Dahl and Nygaard extended with the concept of prefixing and other features to meet their requirements for a generalized process concept.
-Dahl and Nygaard presented their paper on Class and Subclass declarations at the IFIP Working Conference on simulation languages in Oslo, May 1967.
+Dahl and Nygaard presented their paper on class and subclass declarations at the IFIP Working Conference on simulation languages in Oslo, May 1967.
 This paper became the first formal definition of Simula 67.
 In June 1967, a conference was held to standardize the language and initiate a number of implementations.
 Dahl proposed to unify the type and the class concept.
 This led to serious discussions, and the proposal was rejected by the board.
 Simula 67 was formally standardized on the first meeting of the Simula Standards Group (SSG) in February 1968.

 Simula was influential in the development of Smalltalk and later object-oriented programming languages.
 It also helped inspire the actor model of concurrent computation although Simula only supports coroutines and not true concurrency.

 In the late sixties and the early seventies, there were four main implementations of Simula: